Rkarama26/R-tech-frontend/README.md

-# 🚀 E-Commerce Platform for Robotics & Electronics Components
+# 🚀 E-Commerce Platform for Robotics & Electronics

 ## 📌 Project Overview
 This full-stack e-commerce platform provides a **one-stop solution** for engineering students, hobbyists, and professionals to purchase **robotics parts, electronics components, and DIY project materials**.
 It features **secure authentication, product management, a user-friendly shopping experience, and seamless order processing**.